 - GuideVine matches people with financial advisers.
 Read bios, watch videos and look for fee-only advisers.

 3. Use retirement calculators — with caution

-The more detailed data a calculator collects the more likely its results will be useful for you.
-One respected calculator is ESPlanner, a free tool created by Boston University Professor of Economics Laurence Kotlikoff.
-Three other calculators are:
+The more detailed data a calculator collects, the more likely its results will be useful for you.
+One respected calculator is ESPlannerBASIC, a free tool created by Boston University economics professor Laurence Kotlikoff, the president of Economic Security Planning Inc. Three other calculators are: